vinisalazar/BioProv/paper/paper.md

                               import_data=True)
 ```

-The table from which the data was sourced will automatically be added as a project file:
+The table from which the data was sourced is automatically added as a Project file:

 ```python
 In [3]: project.files
 Out[3]: {'project_csv': /home/user/myProject/myTable.csv}
 ```

-And Samples will be created with associated files and attributes:
+And Samples are created with associated files and attributes:

 ```python
 In [4]: project["sample_1"]